Dhamaka (2021 film): Soundtrack

-The soundtrack and score for the film is composed by Vishal Khurana, who previously collaborated with Ram Madhvani in Neerja (2016) and the streaming television series Aarya (2020).
+The soundtrack and score for the film are composed by Vishal Khurana, who previously collaborated with Ram Madhvani in Neerja (2016) and the streaming television series Aarya (2020).
 The film featured only one song titled "Khoya Paaya" which was sung by Amit Trivedi and Delraaz Bunshah and written by Puneet Sharma.
-A promotional video song of the track, shot by Ravi Varman and directed by Bejoy Nambiar, released on 31 October 2021, where the film's team attended the sets of Bigg Boss 15 for promotional purposes.
+A promotional video song of the track, shot by Ravi Varman and directed by Bejoy Nambiar, was released on 31 October 2021, where the film's team attended the sets of Bigg Boss 15 for promotional purposes.
 On 12 November 2021, Zee Music Company released the full album which also had a female version of this track crooned by Jasleen Royal, spanning the duration of the album to 6 minutes.

 The song received positive response from music critics and listeners.
-Filmfare called the track as "one of the best" and "most inspiring compositions of the year which sets the tone for the film".
+Filmfare called the track "one of the best" and "most inspiring compositions of the year which sets the tone for the film".
 A reviewer from Mid-day stated the song as "music to the ears".
 Hindustan Times stated that "the theme of regret, helplessness, and anxiety matches with the lyrics of the track, thereby being crucial to the film's storyline.
 It is at the perfect length, conveying deep themes of sorrow and repentance.
 This song could be streamed on your playlist on loop."

-On 15 November 2021, the makers released the film version of the track "Kasoor" originally performed, written and sung by singer-songwriter Prateek Kuhad under licensed Warner Music India, and was picturised on Kartik and Mrunal in the film.
+On 15 November 2021, the makers released the film version of the track "Kasoor" originally performed, written, and sung by singer-songwriter Prateek Kuhad under licensed Warner Music India, and was picturized on Kartik and Mrunal in the film.
 This song was earlier released as an independent single in July 2020, during the COVID-19 lockdown period.